benjaminsnorris/bennorris.com/_drafts/hitting-a-milestone.md

 [![Losing my routine](https://media.bennorris.com/images/mentalworkhealth/posts/losing-my-routine.jpg){:loading="lazy"}](https://bennorris.com/2022/03/12/losing-my-routine){:.clean}

-One experience that I had turned into my phone wallpaper for a long time, and has stuck with me when I see someone else suffering.
-In [update #60: I feel calm](https://bennorris.com/2021/11/11/i-feel-calm), I shared the story of my wife trying to comfort our youngest son, and finally saying to him:
+One experience has stuck with me whenever I see someone else suffering.
+In [update #60: I feel calm](https://bennorris.com/2021/11/11/i-feel-calm), I shared the story of my wife trying to comfort our youngest son, and saying to him:

 > This is really hard for you.
 I feel calm.
 You can come be by me.

 [![I feel calm](https://media.bennorris.com/images/mentalworkhealth/posts/i-feel-calm.jpg){:loading="lazy"}](https://bennorris.com/2021/11/11/i-feel-calm){:.clean}

 Last year, I became obsessed with reading Marvel comics.
-Similar to my morning routine, it was a good reminder of how something can start out innocent and helpful even, but morph into a real problem.
+Similar to my morning routine, it was a good reminder of how something can start out innocent and even helpful, but then morph into a problem.
 I wrote about that in [update #58: Civil War](https://bennorris.com/2021/10/28/civil-war).

 [![Civil War](https://media.bennorris.com/images/mentalworkhealth/posts/civil-war.jpg){:loading="lazy"}](https://bennorris.com/2021/10/28/civil-war){:.clean}